InnoPhaseIoT/talaria_two_azure/README.md

 To monitor various events / data being exchanged between the Talaria TWO device and Azure IoT hub, from PC command line, run the following command:

  `$ az iot hub monitor-events -n [IoTHub Name] --login '[Connection string - primary key]'`

+Name and connection string of your IoT Hub will be needed as parameters for Azure this CLI command for monitoring the events of tha specific Hub.

+The connection string of your IoT Hub can be found from the Azure Portal as detailed below:
+Click on your IoT Hub > Shared access policies > iothubowner > connection string-primary key > Copy to clipboard

+Then use your Hub name and this connection string from the above step, in the Azure CLI command to start the monitoring.

 Now run any of the sample applications on Talaria TWO to see the events monitored on Azure CLI.